EarthObservationSimulator/orbitpy/docs/index.rst

 2. Navigate to the :code:`oc/` directory and run :code:`make`.
 3. Navigate to the repo root directory and run :code:`make`.
 4. Execute :code:`make runtest` to run tests and verify *OK* message.
-5. Run an example, by running the following command from the repo root directory: :code:`python bin/run_mission.py examples/example1/`.
-   See the results in the :code:`examples/example1/` folder.
-Description of the examples in given in :ref:`examples` page.

 Find the documentation in: :code:`/docs/_build/html/index.html`